vaporif/parry-guard/README.md

 | `parry-guard status [path]` | Show current repo state and findings |
 | `parry-guard repos` | List all known repos and their states |

-All commands default to the current directory if `path` is omitted.
+`path` defaults to the current directory.

 ### What each hook does